Kaushal Kishore (politician)

-Kaushal Kishore is an Indian politician currently serving as the Minister of State for Ministry of Housing and Urban Affairs, Government of India since 7 July 2021.
+Kaushal Kishore is an Indian politician.
+He served as the Minister of State for Ministry of Housing and Urban Affairs, Government of India from 7 July 2021 to 11 June 2024.
 He is representing Mohanlalganj constituency, Uttar Pradesh.
 He is the national president of Parakh Mahasangh and is the State President of the party's SC wing.
-He is a leader of the party and an activist for issues of social justice.

 Early life

 He was born in Begariya village, Tehsil-Mohanlalganj, District-Lucknow, Uttar Pradesh into a schedule caste Pasi community to Shri Kallu Prasad and Smt.
 Parvati Devi.
 His mother was a housewife and his father was a farmer.
 The small land holding was not sufficient for family subsistence.